 (a) To protect the public interest, the Federal Government ensures the integrity of Federal programs by conducting business only with responsible persons.

-(b) A Federal agency uses the nonprocurement debarment and suspension system to exclude from Federal programs persons who are not presently responsible.
+(b) A Federal agency uses the nonprocurement debarment and suspension system to exclude persons who are not presently responsible from Federal programs.

 (c) An exclusion is a serious action that a Federal agency may take only to protect the public interest.
 A Federal agency may not exclude a person or commodity for the purposes of punishment.